-Quite confusingly, they can also be referred to as "meta-train" and "metatest."
-Indeed, to follow the usual semantic of the "meta-" prefix, the "meta-sets" should refer to sets of (query, candidates) tuples, not the candidates themselves. ought to rank this sample as more similar to samples conveying part of constellation than to those conveying other kinds of part of relationships.
-If FewRel made the opposite design choice, the model would still be able to achieve high accuracy by ensuring part of samples are similar.
-The decision to split or not the part of relation should be of no concern to the unsupervised model.
+Quite confusingly, they can also be referred to as "meta-train" and "meta-test."
+Indeed, to follow the usual semantic of the "meta-" prefix, the "meta-sets" should refer to sets of (query, candidates) tuples, not the candidates themselves.

-2.5.2 Open Information Extraction
+Open Information Extraction 2.5.2

 In Open information extraction (OIE, Banko et al. 2007), the closeddomain assumption (Section 2.1.1.2) is neither made for relations nor entities, which are extracted jointly.
-Instead $\mathcal{E}$ and $\mathcal{R}$ are implicitly defined from the language itself, typically a fact $(e_1, r, e_2)$ is expressed as a triplet such as (noun phrase, verb phrase, noun phrase).
+Instead \mathcal{E} and \mathcal{R} are implicitly defined from the language itself, typically a fact (e_1, r, e_2) is expressed as a triplet such as (noun phrase, verb phrase, noun phrase).
 This makes OIE particularly interesting when processing large amounts of data from the web, where there can be many unanticipated relations of interest.

 This section focuses on TextRunner, the first model implementing OIE.
-It uses an aggregate extraction setup where $\mathcal{D}$ is directly mapped to $\mathcal{D}{\text{KB}}$ , with the peculiarity that $\mathcal{D}{\text{KB}}$ is defined using surface forms only.
+It uses an aggregate extraction setup where \mathcal{D} is directly mapped to \mathcal{D}{KB} , with the peculiarity that $\mathcal{D}{\text{\tiny KB}}$ is defined using surface forms only.
 The hypothesis on which TextRunner relies is that the surface form of the relation conveyed by a sentence appears in the path between the two entities in its dependency tree.
-In the OIE setup, these surface forms can then be used as labels for the conveyed relations, thereby using the language itself as the relation domain $\mathcal{R}$ .
+In the OIE setup, these surface forms can then be used as labels for the conveyed relations, thereby using the language itself as the relation domain \mathcal{R} .
 TextRunner can be split into three parts: